obonaventure/mmtp-book/_sources/quic.rst.txt

 It is interesting to observe that since the ``ACK`` frames are sent inside QUIC packets, they can also be acknowledged.
 Sending an ``ACK`` in response to another ``ACK`` could result in an infinite exchange of ``ACK`` frames.
-To prevent this problem, a QUIC sender cannot send an ``ACK`` frame in response to a non-eliciting QUIC packet and the ``ACK`` are one of the non-eliciting frame types.
+To prevent this problem, a QUIC sender cannot send an ``ACK`` frame in response to a non-eliciting QUIC packet and the ``ACK`` frames are one of the non-eliciting frame types.
 Note that if a receiver that receives many ``STREAM`` frames and thus sends many ``ACK`` frames wants to obtain information about the reception of its ``ACK`` frame, it can simply send one ``ACK`` frame inside a packet that contains an eliciting frame, e.g. a ``PING`` frame.
 This frame will trigger the receiver to acknowledge it and the previously sent ``ACK`` frames.

 In contrast with other reliable transport protocols, QUIC does not use cumulative acknowledgments.
 As explained earlier, QUIC never retransmits a packet with the same packet number.
-When a packet is lost, it creates a gap that the receiver reports using an ``ACK Range``.
+When a packet is lost, this creates a gap that the receiver reports using an ``ACK Range``.
 Such a gap will never be filled by retransmissions and obviously should not be reported by the receiver forever.
 In practice, a receiver will send the acknowledgment that corresponds to a given packet number several times and then will assume that the acknowledgment has been received.
 A receiver can also rely on other heuristics to determine that a given ``ACK Range`` should not be reported anymore.
 This is the case if the ``ACK`` frame was included in a packet that has been acknowledged by the other peer, but also when the gap was noticed several round-trip times ago.